vvoznesensky/tmfalloc/README.md

  * 100% code lines test coverage.
 How to collect coverage of docs tests?
  * Do less RBTrees traversal on (de/re)allocations by (re)using already available pointers.
+ * Organize arena pointer and size as a slice in `Arena` struct for less confusion?
+ * Explicit `Writer::allocator()` for nested containers?

 ## License
 [Apache License v2.0](tmfalloc/blob?file=LICENSE-APACHE) or